eunhwa99/ManagerAppProject/README.md

 # Android Application

 - Project that I did in 2nd year of my bachelor's degree
-- applcation for managing todolists
+- application for managing todolists